StevenBlack/vocab/readme.md

 ### impecunious
 Poor.
+Penniless.
 The word has a slightly antiquated flavor.
 Huckleberry Finn was impecunious; the people on welfare lines today are unemployed and poor.
 Pronounced JM-PECK-YOO-NEE-US.

 ### imperative